-The small town of Novohrodivka, 15 km from the warfront (ATO) had been experiencing conflict between the local residents of the town and the Ukrainian army stationed there.
+The small town of Novohrodivka, 15 km from the warfront (ATO) had been experiencing conflict between the local Russian-speaking residents of the town and the Ukrainian army stationed there.

 We were invited to support dialogue between these two groups.
-Anton, Who was a participant in the dialogue facilitation training arranged by Foundations for Freedom, had made connections both with the leaders from a local town and with the commander of the army brigade.
+Anton, a colleague who was a participant in the dialogue facilitation training arranged by Foundations for Freedom, had made connections both with the leaders from a local town and with the commander of the army brigade.
 He met with each of them separately and they each agreed that they would like support to have a dialogue to try to reframe their relationship.

 We arrived in town at about 3:15 PM and by 4 PM we were sitting down for a pre-circle with 12 leaders from the town.
-They included two members of the city Council, a coalminer, the head of the local high school, the head ofThe town apartments Association, and accountant from the local school board, and a few other influential residents.
+They included two members of the city Council, a coalminer, the head of the local high school, the head of the town Apartments Association, and accountant from the local school board, and a few other influential residents.

 For the first hour of the pre-circle town residents expressed a lot of pain around various experiences with the Ukrainian army and other military personnel of unknown origins.
-For example they expressed tremendous fear and anxiety seeing 12 tanks roll through their town at 6 AM.
+For example they expressed tremendous fear and anxiety seeing 12 tanks roll through their town one morning at 6 AM.
 Or the apprehension and terror of having masked and camouflaged,heavily armed gunmen in their town and near their children.

 The soldiers then joined nine of the other community leaders who were waiting for them.
 We all sat in a circle.
 There were awkward but pleasant greetings among everyone.

-Due to the limited time I thought the soldiers had the dialogue focused on just one question, “What would you like the others to know about how you are right now as you think about the relationship between the army and the community?”
+Due to the limited time I thought the soldiers had, the dialogue focused on just one question, “What would you like the others to know about how you are right now as you think about the relationship between the army and the community?”
 Each person was encouraged to choose one, two, or three needs that represented the answer to that question.
-Once everyone has chosen their needs from the floor and then each began to speak about why they had chosen those needs and what way they were important in terms of this relationship.
-At times one of the participants who was listening was asked to say back the meaning of what they heard that speaker say.
+Once everyone had chosen their needs from the floor, then each in turn, began to speak about why they had chosen those needs and what way they were important in terms of this relationship.
+At regular intervals one of the participants who was listening was asked to say back the meaning of what they heard that speaker say.